allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

   alpine ash -c "cd /from ; cp -av . /to"
 ```

-Now spin up a new mysql instance based on the volume created:
+Now spin up a new container based on the volume copy:

 ```sh
 $ docker run -p 127.0.0.1:3308:3306